kukrma/neuralink-challenge-visualization/README.md

 With the downloaded dataset, it is possible to preprocess it using the provided script `preprocess.py`.

 ## Description of Files
-The repository is structured as follows:
+The seminar work is structured as follows:
 ```
 ├── bin/                                                      - contains the application and data
 │   ├── assets/                                                 - contains additional files for the website